awslabs/aws-mobile-appsync-sdk-js/README.md

 - For non-DynamoDB data sources in scenarios where you have no offline requirements, use the [API (GraphQL) category in the Amplify library](https://docs.amplify.aws/lib/graphqlapi/getting-started/q/platform/js/).
 - If you want to use the Apollo V3 client, use the Apollo Links in this repository to help with authorization and subscriptions.

-**Looking for the AWS AppSync SDK for JavaScript (built on Apollo v2)?** The AWS AppSync SDK for JavaScript is now in maintenance mode.
+**Looking for the AWS AppSync SDK for JavaScript (built on Apollo v2)?** AWS AppSync SDK for JavaScript (V2) is now in Maintenance Mode until June 30th, 2024.
+This means that we will continue to include updates to ensure compatibility with backend services and security.
+No new features will be introduced in the AWS AppSync SDK for JavaScript (V2).
 Please review the [upgrade guide](https://docs.amplify.aws/lib/graphqlapi/upgrade-guide/q/platform/js) for recommended next steps.

 ## [AWS AppSync](https://aws.amazon.com/appsync/) Links for Apollo V3